perronejon/cis106/notes/notes3/notes3.md

 ### How do I access the command line interface (CLI)?

-There are two ways to access the command line interface, through a virtual console or through a terminal emulator.
+There are two ways to access the command line interface, through a virtual console (direct kernel level TTY) or through a terminal emulator (GUI applications that simulate terminal behavior).

 ### What is a virtual console?

-A text-based login session that runs independently of the graphical environment, able to be brought up at any time through use of `Alt+F1` through `Alt+F6`
+A text-based login session that runs independently of the graphical environment, able to be brought up at any time through use of `Alt+F1` through `Alt+F6`.
+Each TTY is a separate session with its own login instance.

 ### What is a terminal emulator?